quintilesims/layer0/tests/README.md

 ### WARNING: Stress Tests and Service Limits
 The stress tests intentionally create and destroy a lot of AWS resources, so you should be aware of the AWS service limits on the account in which these tests will be run.
-If the tests exceed service limits, they will be unable to automatically destroy the resources that they have created.
-Layer0 commands will fail with the following error:
+Stress tests will create configurations of different combinations of Environments, Deploys, Services and Load Balancers.

+Currently, the known limits per resource are as follows:

+* Environments

+Cannot exceed 100 clusters per AWS region.

+* Deploys

+If you try to create more than 100 Deploys at a time, you will encounter EOF error messages

+* Services

+The number of Services you can create will be dependent on the number of Environments and Deploys.
+The higher the number of Environments and Deploys, the fewer the number of Services.
+Generally, you want to create no more than 25 Services at a time.

+* Load Balancers

+The default limit for AWS Elastic Load Balancing is set to 20 per AWS region.

+It is recommended that you use [flow](https://github.com/quintilesims/layer0/blob/develop/scripts/flow.sh) to clean out your layer0 instance prior to running the stress tests.

+If you enounter an error running the Stress tests, and you have exceeded the number of allowed Environments, you will see the following error message:

 ```
 AWS Error: clusters cannot have more than 100 elements (code 'InvalidParameterException')
 ```

-In such an event, you will have to manually enter the AWS console and terminate resources by hand until you're back under the limits.
+If an error like this occurs, you will have to manually enter the AWS console and terminate resources by hand until you're back under the limits.
-You could then programatically use Layer0 to destroy the remainder.
+You may then programatically use Layer0 to destroy the remainder (using [flow](https://github.com/quintilesims/layer0/blob/develop/scripts/flow.sh))

 To avoid such a scenario, before you run the stress tests, comment out specific functions that will exceed your service limits, or modify the parameters of some of the stress test functions.
-It is also recommended that you use [flow](https://github.com/quintilesims/layer0/blob/develop/scripts/flow.sh) to clean out your layer0 instance prior to running the stress tests.

 Some references:
 * [Viewing account-specific EC2-related service limits](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)